ruricolist/serapeum/README.md

 ## CLOS

 Serapeum includes some utilities for CLOS.
-These utitilies do nothing earthshaking, but since the function reference does not include them, they should be documented somewhere.
+These utilities do nothing earthshaking, but since the function reference does not include them, they should be documented somewhere.